Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 camp at last after a trek of two

-months about without a
+months almost without any

 spell.
-Thankful [[? to have]] a
+Thankful to have a

-rest but this is a horrid place
+rest; but this is a horrid place

-a worse bad water etc
+no wood bad water etc

 There is a beautiful lake here